teeth grinding

 Teeth grinding can harm your teeth and lead to many other dental problems.
 The best way to know if you’re doing it is to ask your dentist.
 When diagnosed with bruxism, knowing the causes can help you determine the best treatment.
 Teeth grinding may seem like a small problem, but it can greatly impact your oral health.

-Shop Remi today for teeth grinding solutions, including a custom night guard for grinding teeth.
+Shop Remi today for teeth grinding solutions, including a custom mouth guard for grinding teeth.

 Ana has worked for the past two years at Remi.
 She is a California-native and proud San Franciscan.
 Ana Milian RDA Head Dental Technician